 After completing all coursework and state licensure requirements, this concentration allows you to teach language arts literacy, mathematics, science and social studies in grades kindergarten through six, and to teach reading, writing, arithmetic, and spelling, for basic skills purposes only, in grades six through 12.

-(Certification areas: Art, Biological Science, English, French, Mathematics, Music, Physics, Social Studies, Spanish, and Theater)
+(Certification areas: Art, Biological Science, Chemistry, English, French, Mathematics, Music, Physics, Social Studies, Spanish, and Theater)

 Clinical Practice Requirements and Deadlines:

 Students must apply for the fieldwork courses (Clinical Practice 1 and Clinical Practice 2) by February 1 in order to continue with courses in September (Fall semester).
 The program will secure the placement location for the student.

 - NJ DOE approved basic skills assessment – Praxis CORE or equivalent

 - Praxis II in desired licensure area (More information about the Praxis exams can be found at the ETS website, ets.org.)